 Weeping Rock is best viewed from beneath its natural arch, which features a garland of mosses and ferns.
-The seeping walls of the crescent-shaped stone terrace are home to lush green vegetation, which includes wildflowers, ferns, grasses and orchids, all of which can be found growing straight out of the rock.
-Some are even growing upside down.
+The seeping walls of the crescent-shaped stone terrace are home to lush green vegetation, including wildflowers, ferns, grasses and orchids.
+All of these plants are growing straight out of the rock.
+And some are even growing upside down.

-The columbine Aquilegia grahamii, known to grow in extremely fragile environments, is one of many exotic plants found growing in the sandstone.
-Its brilliant yellow and mango blooms add a colorful touch to the red stone walls.
+The columbine Aquilegia grahamii, is one of many exotic plants found growing in the sandstone.
+(It’s a wonder since it’s known to grow only in extremely fragile environments.)
+Needless to say, its brilliant yellow and mango blooms add a colorful touch to the red stone walls.